Ayjent/BRS-Translator/docs/source/index.rst

 the new syntax.

-Check out the :doc:`interface` and :doc:`usage` section for further information, including how to :ref:`import` to the New Search application.
+Check out the :doc:`interface` and :doc:`usage` section for further information, including how to import to the New Search application.

 .. note::